liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/02-creating-guestbook-list-screenlet/02-creating-the-screenlet-ui.markdown

 ## Creating the View Class

 The View class is the central hub of any Screenlet's UI.
 It renders the UI, handles user interactions, and communicates with the Screenlet class.
-Screens provides most of this functionality for you via
-[the `BaseListScreenletView` class](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/BaseListScreenletView.java).
+In list Screenlets, Screens provides most of this functionality for you via [the `BaseListScreenletView` class](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/BaseListScreenletView.java).
 Your View class, however, must extend this class to provide your row layout ID and an instance of your adapter.
-You'll do this by overriding `BaseListScreenletView`'s `getItemLayoutId` and `createListAdapter` methods, respectively.
+You'll do this by overriding `BaseListScreenletView`'s `getItemLayoutId` and `createListAdapter` methods.
 Note that this is the only custom functionality your View class needs.
 If it needed more, you could provide it by creating new methods or overriding other `BaseListScreenletView` methods.

-`BaseListScreenletView` displays the server call's results by implementing the [`BaseListViewModel` interface](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/view/BaseListViewModel.java).
+Before creating your View class, you should understand how `BaseListScreenletView` works. `BaseListScreenletView` displays the server call's results by implementing the [`BaseListViewModel` interface](https://github.com/liferay/liferay-screens/blob/1.4.1/android/library/src/main/java/com/liferay/mobile/screens/base/list/view/BaseListViewModel.java).
 This interface defines two methods: